wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

 When the save fails, an operation now fails where it previously completed by another route.
-That is a real reduction in availability and it is stated here rather than buried.
+That is a real reduction in availability and it is stated here explicitly.
 In the kernel the failure surfaces as an error the caller can retry.
 Nothing produces a wrong answer.
 See section 14 item 14.

 ### The decision, side by side